hgrtyrrn/OptionsVolatilityAnalysis/README.md

 matplotlib
 ```

-The notebook also uses Python's standard-library `statistics.NormalDist` implementation for the normal cumulative distribution function.
+The analysis also uses Python's `statistics.NormalDist` implementation for the normal cumulative distribution function.

 A working Jupyter environment is required to execute the notebook interactively.

-The theoretical benchmark additionally requires the locally stored ES settlement dataset at:
+The theoretical, executable and sensitivity analyses additionally requires the locally stored ES settlement dataset at:

 ```text
 Data/es_futures_mar2020.csv
 ```

-Internet access is required when rerunning the current implementation because SPX and VIX9D observations are downloaded using `yfinance`.
+Internet access is required when running the current implementation because SPX and VIX9D historical data is downloaded using `yfinance`.

 ## Disclaimer

-This repository is a research and educational project and does not constitute investment advice, a trading recommendation or evidence of expected future performance.
-Results from the theoretical benchmark depend on model assumptions, historical data, simplified transaction-cost treatment and a short stressed-market sample.
-The theoretical strategy permits fractional futures positions and does not represent a directly executable historical trading strategy.
+This repository is for research and educational purposes.
+It does not constitute investment advice or a trading recommendation.
+Backtest results depend on histroical data inputs and backtest period, modelling assumptions made and implementation choices.
+Therefore, this should not be interpreted as evidence of future performance.